 That said, it’s also vulnerable to any changes in the bank’s business.
 If the bank experiences a slowdown, then so will you.
 And unlike certain other banking-as-a-service platforms, there are no built-in alternatives, so you’ll need to find a new bank yourself.

-This is the structure used by most banking-as-a-service providers and their customers.
+This is the structure used by most banking-as-a-service platforms and their customers.

 But the weaknesses of choosing a model with a single bank partner are evident in the story of BBVA.
 They were a pioneer in the banking-as-a-service space with the launch of their Open Platform in 2019—but then they decided to cease fintech operations in 2021.
 Their fintech clients were forced to find an alternative solution on short notice.
 This same pattern has been repeated several times since; it’s hardly an isolated incident.